driusan/de/COMMANDS.md

 	line will be joined with the next line.
 If an argument is provided such as Join:3 it will join that number of lines (similar to a prefix modifier for `J` in vi.)
+* `Alias`: Creates an alias for a command to replace any prefix matching the alias name with the alias value before executing it.
+For instance, Alias:s/:|sed:s/ makes executing s/x/y/ get replaced by |sed:s/x/y/ so that you don't need to explicitly/tediously pipe through sed to do regex replacement.

 ## Viewport Commands
 * `ResetTagline`: Reset the tagline to what it would be if you had just opened